Teaching and assessment

-Most core and option modules are launched during one of two block teaching weeks held each year, usually in October and February.
+All core and most option modules are launched during one of two block teaching weeks held each year, usually in September and January.
 These modules are supported by a wide variety of written material, individual and organisational tasks.
-You will be required to engage in a number of online seminars in each module.
-Contributions to them are compulsory, as is an attendance requirement.
+Students are required to engage in a number of online seminars in each module.
+Contributions to them are compulsory, and are an attendance requirement.

 The department is home to the National Youth Work Collection and has one of the largest teams in the UK.
-Staff work with a range of organisations that work with young people including charities, voluntary and statutory agencies at local, national and international levels.
+In the past six years, the authors in the division have published nine books and a range of papers.
+Staff work with a range of organisations that work with young people and communities including charities, voluntary and statutory agencies at local, national and international levels.

 Thematic areas of interest include: